 Feldco Windows, Siding and Doors Scholarship

-Feldco Windows, Siding and Doors is awarding a $1,000 scholarship to a current or prospective college student that submits a winning essay on the topic, “How has your family contributed to who you are today?”
+Feldco Windows, Siding and Doors is awarding a $1,000 scholarship to a current or prospective college student that submits a winning essay on the topic, “What value do you appreciate the most in people, and do you see that quality in yourself?”

-More importantly, we are proud to have served over 350,000 homeowners across the Midwest with outstanding products and service.
-We’ve also created countless jobs for hundreds of hard-working employees with the job security that comes with a reputable company that has been around since 1956.
+More importantly, we are proud to have served over 500,000 homeowners across the Midwest with outstanding products and service.
+We’ve also created countless jobs for hundreds of hard-working employees with the job security that comes with a reputable company that has been around for almost 50 years.

-Tell us your unique story, starting with an introduction about who you are, your background and how your family has contributed to who you are as an individual.
+Tell us your unique story, starting with an introduction about who you are, your background and what values you appreciate the most.

-Acceptable essays will be between 700-1,000 words long that answer the question: “How has your family contributed to who you are today?”
+Acceptable essays will be between 700-1,000 words long that answer the question: “What value do you appreciate the most in people, and do you see that quality in yourself?”

 How to submit: All entries should be sent to firstname.lastname@example.org

-Send your entry to us as an email attachment and include your full name, a headshot of yourself (.png or .jpg format), mobile phone number and address in the email.
+Send your entry to us as an email attachment and include your full name, mobile phone number and address in the email.

 To be eligible for the Feldco Windows, Siding & Doors Scholarship, you must be: